Juan Vargas: Political positions

-Vargas has a 100% rating from NARAL Pro-Choice America and an F rating from the Susan B. Anthony List for his abortion-related voting record.
+Vargas has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for his abortion-related voting record.
 He opposed the overturning of Roe v.
 Wade, calling it "fundamentally wrong and extremely disappointing, impacting millions of women across the country."

 In 2023, Vargas was among 56 Democrats to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+In February 2025, Vargas joined a protest against Donald Trump's immigration policies led by religious leaders including Cardinal Robert McElroy, the Bishop of San Diego and Archibishop-designate of the Archdiocese of Washington.

 Personal life

 Vargas and his wife, Adrienne, have two daughters.

 During the 1999 armed conflict in Kosovo, Vargas welcomed a Kosovar refugee family into his family's home for nearly two years.

+He had a cameo in the 2023 movie Dumb Money.